 'post_type' => 'post' with your custom post type name

 which means neither post nor custom posts are assigned to these tags

 Delete all posts or custom post types in WordPress

-These snippets will bulk delete all posts/custom posts/comments/revisions from wordpress blog totally, removing them from database.
+These snippets will bulk delete all posts/custom posts/comments/revisions from the WordPress blog totally, removing them from the database.
 Proceed with caution.

 Delete all posts:

 Delete all custom posts:

 *mind to change “book” to the custom post type name you want to bulk delete

 What about attachments, images, and media?